Happy Valentines Day

 As you can see, I did nothing.
 My girls took it all away from me and loved this craft idea.

-It even came with the string to hang it with.
+It even came with the string to hang it with but you can also get bakers twine here.

 You could have your smaller children color on the banner or add heart stickers.
 Make it as fancy as you would like.